sierrasemkokrouse/Empathic-dynamics/README.md

 # Empathic-dynamics

  This folder contains the analyses for workplace intervention called "Empathic-dynamics."
-This intervention is currently under review at *The Journal of Applied Psychology.*

  [View](https://sierra-semkokrouse.quarto.pub/empathic-dynamics-full-analyses/) the full analyses.